kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

     }
     ```

     By saving data in the storage, you can check if you already have the necessary data and avoid time-consuming processes.
-You should always return the modified operation from the method.
+You must always return the modified operation from the method.

     See the example of the step implementation: